2 Corinthians 4

 2 Corinthians 4 is the fourth chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
-Twice in this chapter (verses 1 and 16) this sentence occurs: "Therefore, we do not lose heart".
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) from Macedonia in 55–56 CE.
+This chapter is part of a section (from 2 Corinthians 2:14 to 5:19) which deals with Paul's authority as an apostle.
+Twice in this chapter (in verses 1 and 16) this sentence occurs: "Therefore, we do not lose heart".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: